Lea Knutson

 Our Board of Directors

-(Pictured in Photo, left to right: Natalia Shaw, Lea Knutson, John Goodwin, Mark Gillingham, Wendy Melgin, Sarah Corey-Reeves)
+(2021 Photo: Pictured from left to right: Natalia Shaw, Lea Knutson, John Goodwin, Mark Gillingham, Wendy Melgin, Sarah Corey-Reeves)

 Current Board Members